 I’m personally highly resistant to clowns in any form, but particularly the grotesque killer clowns that have been running amok in popular literature, cinema and even public places for the last couple of years.
 Forgive me, then, if I limit myself to etymology.
 The noun clowne (cloyne was a variant that has since disappeared) appeared in English in the 1560s, the verb form in 1600.
 The word originally signified a rustic, a clumsy peasant or simpleton.
 It is not clear exactly where it came from – some eminent authorities have tried to link it to the Latin colonnus, a farmer or settler, but it seems to others – and to me – that it’s no coincidence that similar-sounding words existed in Scandinavian and Low German usage, all related to our own ‘clod’ and ‘clump’ and evoking something lumpy, dense and crude.
 English dialects and the English of the tavern often adopted colloquialisms from other parts of Northwest Europe in the Early Modern period.
 Clown was first used to describe a costumed and painted circus performer in the 1720s and other languages including Welsh, French, Swedish and Slovenian subsequently borrowed the English word in this sense.

-...and a very last word on this year’s festival, Marketing Week‘s snapshot of the commercial implications:
+...for last year’s festival, Marketing Week gave us a snapshot of the commercial implications: